 Salvia chamaedryoides has adapted to a full range of climate zones, making its home across Europe and North America, and especially California.
 It’s easy to grow and will attract a multitude of butterflies, bees and hummingbirds to your garden.
 What’s not to like?

-Good Products For Growing Salvia Chamaedryoides:
+Good Products At Amazon For Growing Salvia Chamaedryoides:

 - Neem Bliss 100% Cold Pressed Neem Oil